Pam Daunton (P .S. Daunton)

 I am fortunate to live in Lancashire with its wild places and rich historical past.
 I enjoy finding out about the history and wildlife of the area.
 My book, The Dove Stone, is set here, and I imagine a time when the Romans have left but the Anglo-Saxons have not yet conquered; a story about a testing adventure which is only solved by prayer.

-Author of Year 0033, London’s Gone, The Treasure Hunt, Revenge of the Flying Carpet and Mystery in the Snow.
+Author of Year 0033, London’s Gone, The Treasure Hunt, Revenge of the Flying Carpet, Mystery in the Snow and Suspicious Deliveries.

 I married again in 2011, so have changed my name to Wilson, but I still love writing – one day I’m going to do a lot more of it.
 Maybe when I retire!”